agape-apps/LogosNotesExport/README.md

 ## 🙏 Acknowledgments

 - Logos Bible Software for creating an excellent study platform
-- The TypeScript and Bun communities for excellent tooling
+- The Bun community for the excellent JavaScript runtime
 - Contributors who help improve this tool

 ## 📞 Support